-Utqiaġvik, Alaska (also known as Barrow, Alaska) is the northernmost US city.
+Utqiaġvik, Alaska (also known as Barrow, Alaska) is the northernmost town in North America.
 It’s the ninth northernmost city in the world and sits 320 miles inside the Arctic Circle.

 The population of Barrow, Alaska is just over 4,000 people and, if you can believe it, the sale of alcohol is illegal.It’s no wonder you want to visit such an intriguing place.
 Even the original Iñupiat name is mystifying.
 (Utqiaġvik pronunciation is oot-kee-arg-vick, by the way).

 How To Get To Barrow/Utqiaġvik Alaska

 So, where is Barrow, Alaska or Utqiaġvik, Alaska?
 As you might already know or have guessed, Utqiaġvik sits a little west of center on the north coast of Alaska.

 In Back to the Future, Marty McFly and Doc didn’t need roads where they were going.
 But you won’t have the option of driving to Utqiaġvik, Alaska by roads because there aren’t any!
 Well, there are roads in the city but not to the city.
 The only way you’re getting to Utqiagvik is by plane.

 Direct flights to Barrow, Alaska leave Anchorage Airport via Alaska Airlines every day (and vice versa).
 It’s usually an afternoon flight and takes just under two hours.
 And there are direct flights to Anchorage, one of Alaska’s biggest cities, from major cities all over the US.

 Some of the main options include Seattle, Portland, Los Angeles, Las Vegas, Phoenix, Chicago, and Minneapolis.